magma/magma-documentation/docusaurus/docs/howtos/documentation_development.md

 > [!NOTE]
-> For more development information, please refer to the [development notes](./src/development-notes.md) and official [Docussaurus documentation](https://docusaurus.io/docs).
+> For more development information, please refer to the official [Docussaurus documentation](https://docusaurus.io/docs).

 ### Production